California Haunted Houses and Halloween Happiness

 The artistry in makeup, special effects and costumes seen in Dr. Oddfellow’s Collection of Horror at Universal’s Halloween Horror Nights beats all the competition.
 Photo c.
 Universal Studios

 You don’t need to have seen Quentin Tarantino’s “Once Upon a Time in Hollywood” to know that Hollywood’s always a nightmare.
-Universal Hollywood hosts a bunch of Halloween Horror Nights from early September to Halloween night.
+Universal Hollywood hosts a bunch of Halloween Horror Nights from late August to Halloween night.
 Expect an awesomely high freak out factor, a variety of frightful experiences in eight haunted houses, six mazes, plus four scare zones and live entertainment.
 Watch out for some of the most infamous characters.
 They who are on the lookout for unsuspecting visitors.

 Make your way through spooky California haunted houses and mazes, inspired by “Evil Dead” and “The Purge.”
 Catch classic horror icons ranging from Freddy Kruger and Leatherface.
 Don’t miss the Backlot Tour via Terror Tram; it’s always got hidden frights so watch out on October nights.